-As the School District completed this year, the governmental funds reported a combined fund balance of \$96.8 million, which is an increase of \$74.3 million from last year.
-The primary reasons for the increase are as follows:
+As the School District completed this year, the governmental funds reported a combined fund balance of \$93.0 million, which is an decrease of \$3.8 million from last year.
+The primary reasons for the decrease are as follows:

-In the General Fund, our principal operating fund, the fund balance increased by \$5.3 million to \$24.2 million.
-The change is mainly due to a decrease in instruction expenditures, a decrease in support services, and an increase in the face value of debt issued.
+In the General Fund, our principal operating fund, the fund balance remained consistent with prior year, increasing by \$0.1 million to \$24.3 million.
+The consistency is mainly due to the School District's ability to control costs.

 The Special Education Fund tracks the expenditures of our Act 18 Center Program.
 This fund is supported by state revenue and a local Wayne County, Michigan special education millage.
-Total expenditures for the current fiscal year were approximately \$11.9 million.
+Total expenditures for the current fiscal year were approximately \$13.1 million.